angturil/SongRequestManager/README.md

 Needs more documentation

 # Config
-For the rest of the config options, you will have to manually edit the config file (in UserData\EnhancedTwitchChat.ini).  *Keep in mind all config options will update in realtime when you save the file!
-This means you don't have to restart the game to see your changes!* Use the table below as a guide for setting these values (**NOTE:** The only required config option is TwitchChannelName):
+The configuration files are located under UserData\EnhancedTwitchChat.
+RequestBotSettings.ini and TwitchLoginInfo.ini are the two files you need to adjust. *Keep in mind all config options will update in realtime when you save the file!
+This means you don't have to restart the game to see your changes!* Use the table below as a guide for setting these values (**NOTE:** You will need to setup your channel info to be able to receive song requests.)

 | Option | Description |
 | - | - |